 ADV 3362: Marketing Principles of Advertising

 Students learn the basic principles of consumer marketing and the role of advertising in the marketing mix.
 The marketing and advertising strategy and planning processes are emphasized through case studies in which students develop advertising answers to marketing problems and opportunities.
-Required for all majors.
-Prerequisite: ADV 2374.
-Restricted to advertising majors and minors.
+Prerequisite: ADV 2374 (may be taken concurrently).

 ADV 3376: Advertising Media